-Some grapes must be pruned this way, such as the popular Thompson seedless (used to make California raisins and your popular table grapes).
+Some grapes must be pruned this way, such as the popular Thompson seedless (used to make California raisins and a popular table grape).

-There is a rule of thumb (green thumbs?) among horticulturists that if you don’t know if you should cane or spur prune, try them both and if you don’t get fruit forming from shoots off the spurs, then you should be cane pruning.
+There is a rule of thumb (green thumbs?) among horticulturists that if you don’t know if you should cane or spur prune, try spur pruning.
+If you don’t get fruit forming from shoots off the spurs, then you should be cane pruning.

 To spur prune, cut back each of the main canes to leave two or three bud spurs, four to six inches apart.
 Leave no more than 80 buds per vine.
 Remove all other one-year-old wood.